 The Local part of the DN in which EHE is deployed may have user plane connectivity with both a centrally deployed PSA and locally deployed PSA of same DNN.
 Edge Computing enablers as described in clause 5.13 of TS 23.501 [2], e.g. local routing and traffic steering, session and service continuity, AF influenced traffic routing, are leveraged in this specification.

-NOTE: In this release of the specification, Edge Computing is only supported in the non-roaming and LBO roaming scenarios, except for mechanisms described in clause 6.6 and clause 6.5.

 Edge Computing in the serving network (e.g. for Local Break Out roaming scenario in case of PLMN access) is supported, but for AF guidance to PCF determination of URSP rules, the Serving network (e.g. VPLMN or serving SNPN) has no control on URSP, so cannot influence UE in selecting a specific Edge Computing related DNN and S-NSSAI.

 * * * * 2nd Changes * * * *